Agamennon/redux-tiny-router/README.md

 ```

 A more specific definition have precedence over a broad definition so `/foo/something` in the above definitions
-could match both route definitions, but `src` will be set to `/foo/:test/` as its more specific. (the order of route definitions does not matter).
+could match both route definitions, but `src` will be set to `/foo/:test/` as it's more specific. (the order of route definitions does not matter).

 I told you that `src` is useful, well any pace of state from router can be useful but `src` is specially cool